p4535992/foundryvtt-token-hotbar/README.md

 If you wish to help out with development, then clone the repo and start digging in!
 Unit tests are much appreciated. :)

+#### Why did you create a new package?

+The original Token Hotbar had some issues which were hard to resolve ([#38](https://github.com/League-of-Foundry-Developers/foundry-token-hotbar/issues/46), [#46](https://github.com/League-of-Foundry-Developers/foundry-token-hotbar/issues/46) and [#50](https://github.com/League-of-Foundry-Developers/foundry-token-hotbar/issues/50)).
+So I created this new version that has a more stable, but unfortunately also more limited functionality.

+On top of that, the code is kept more straight forward so it's easier for other developers to see what's going on (and perhaps help with maintenance later on).